guhansiyer/guhansiyer.github.io/content/posts/first-post.md

 +++
-title = 'Another introduction' date = 2024-03-31
+title = 'Another Introduction' date = 2024-03-31
 draft = false
-summary = 'If you thougt the nine lines on the front page were interesting.'
+summary = 'If you thought the nine lines on the front page were interesting.'
 +++

 I've never been good at writing about myself; I always either leave out or say too much.